suffolklibraries/lgc/content/collections/events/global-village-stage-1.md

     content:
       -
         type: text
-        text: 'There will be a programme of events running from 13:00 – 18:00 focusing on the exciting world of jazz music' -
+        text: 'There will be a programme of events running from 13:00 – 18:30 focusing on the exciting world music from local artists.'
+  -
     type: heading
     attrs: